Kari1407/Starship-Expansion-Project/README.md

 ## Know Issues
 - When you spawn a part in the VAB it may have invisible meshes, just click it again and will fix itself
-- If SEP parts are black, you need to bump up KSP graphical settings, specifically render quality and reflection related settings
+- If SEP parts are black, you need to bump up KSP graphical settings, specifically render quality and/or reflection related settings
 - Ship's aerodynamics is very sensitive, small changes to the weight distribution can cause instability, we are looking at potential *permanent* fixes
 - Stock SAS tends to overcorrect a lot and can create even more instability on ship EDL (Entry, descent and landing).
-We recommend using MechJeb to avoid this.
+We recommend using MechJeb or FlyByWire SAS Mode to mitigate that.
 - Full Stack is not very stable on ascent, that's a design issue, fly with flaps perpendicular to the ground and don't be too agressive on the gravity turn and you should be fine.

 ## LICENSE